Why You Should Seek Help from an Aging Life Care Professional

 One of the benefits of using a geriatric care manager to help coordinate care is that GCMs are professionals who are trained to work with many different types of people and organizations.
 A GCM can help coordinate medical care, work with attorneys and coordinate with your chosen in-home care agency.
 Home care agencies, like Hired Hands Homecare, work seamlessly with geriatric care managers to help reduce family stress and improve quality of life in the home.

 If your loved one lives in Napa or the surrounding area, the professionals at Hired Hands Homecare would be happy to discuss with you how best to go about coordinating care.
-Call us at 866-940-4343 to learn more about the senior care Napa, CA and the surrounding area residents recommend most.
+Call us at 866-940-4343 to learn more about home care assistance Napa and the surrounding areas trust most.
 To learn more about all of the areas that we serve in California, please visit our service area page.